-Gothenburg is Sweden’s second largest city with 543,000 inhabitants within the City boundaries, and nearly a million in the urban region (13 municipalities with 971,000 inhabitants).
-The first city plan was drawn up in 1620, and the City was built with Dutch expertise in the marshlands by the river.
-As it was built to as a port and the gateway for Sweden to the West, from the outset the external influence was great in Gothenburg; the first City Council consisted of four Swedes, three Germans, three Dutch and two Scots.
+Gothenburg is Sweden's second city with 543,000 inhabitants within the city limits, and almost one million in the metropolitan area consisting of 13 municipalities.
+The first city plan was drawn in 1620, when the city was built with Dutch experts as advisors.
+The international influence has always been great because the city was built as a commercial and port city.
+This was reflected from the beginning of the city's board, which at that time consisted of four Swedes, three Germans, three Dutchmen and two Scots.

-Hence the initiatives can come from the partners or from other stakeholders.
-Calls by research funders, EU funds, etc. are often the basis for seed financing.
-Collaborative projects can also be started in individual university departments.
-All stakeholders are encouraged to approach the platform and its partners with ideas and initiatives.
-The most important criterion, apart from answering to the objectives of the centre, is that any project proposal must be backed by at least two partners.
+Initiatives for projects may come from partners or other stakeholders.
+Calls from research financiers, the EU and others are often the basis for seed funding.
+Collaboration projects can also be started within individual universities.
+All stakeholders are welcome to present ideas and initiatives.
+The most important criterion for funding - in addition to the proposal falling within the Center's activities and objectives - is that each proposal must be supported by at least two partners.

 Project development - from idea to project